 All KSSC games will be played within a 20km radius of the downtown core.

-Depending on how many teams are participating, there may be one or two games played at Kingston Gospel Temple or another location TBD.
+Depending on how many teams are participating, another location may be added.

 All game locations are subject to change.
 Facilities will remain within 20km of Kingston city centre.